rejmank/blog/content/waste-book.md

+### 11.11 Cargo cults everywhere
+I just did some small research on management, mainly by reading few blog posts and revisiting my old notes from books.
+After reading few articles one phrase just struck me "that is the play now".
+It looks like all the companies, management, everyone just follows the same playbook, doing the same things as others and expect to win over others somehow...
+Or they are just doing parades hoping the plane will drop them some goods.
 ### 7.11 Rage
 I just finished new issue of newsletter by Pavlina Louzenska about [rage](https://pavlinaspeaks.substack.com/p/ahoj-vol90-vztek) and it was great.
 As usual.
 I always discover how much of my day to day experience is dictated by social media and people who just want to provoke some reaction to sell me something.
 And that is no coincidence, it is by design and it is scary.
 This morning I almost reacted to some stupid meme that some stupid fuck interpreted as a reality (fuck it had MEME written on it, what else do you need?) and reading this newsletter just confirmed that Iam not alone in this feelings.
 Btw do not argue on internet with strangers, it is newer worth it.